 - How can you assure the person who gave the gift that those dollars were used for the correct purpose?

 You need this money set aside in a fund in your accounting!
-In a properly set-up fund accounting system, you separate those dollars into their own fund so you can tell how much of it you have spent, confirm that all those expenses were actually for the designated cause, and can see how much is available to spend in the fund.
-It is almost like you have set up separate checking accounts for each fund, without the hassle of going to the bank and making separate deposits.
+In a properly set-up fund accounting system, you separate those dollars into their own fund.
+That way you can tell how much of the fund has been spent, and confirm that those expenses were used towards their designated purpose.
+Plus, you can see how much is available to spend in the fund.
+It’s like having separate checking accounts for each fund, without going to the bank and making separate deposits.